Inside the final month of Buttigieg’s historic campaign

 “You know, he very nearly pulled it off,” said David Axelrod, who served as the senior adviser to former President Barack Obama and was at times an unofficial Buttigieg booster.

-Axelrod cited Iowa’s reporting fiasco and Minnesota Sen. Amy Klobuchar New Hampshire surge as key factors that limited Buttigieg’s rise.
+Axelrod cited Iowa’s reporting fiasco and Klobuchar’s New Hampshire surge as key factors that limited Buttigieg’s rise.

 “If those two things would have been different, we would be having a different conversation now,” he said.

-Note: This story has been corrected to show the surname of the campaign manager is Schmuhl, not Schmul.